 - Understand the nature of the output features.
 Merged features will take the attribution, including z- and m-values, from only one of the parent features.
 All output features, even if they are unmerged, may undergo some line simplification during the merge process.
 The tolerance for this simplification is one-tenth the Merge Distance parameter value.

 Consider resolving conflicts for parallel trending features.
 There may be areas on your map where you want to retain multiple features, but they are too close to be symbolized and displayed clearly at your output scale.
 Consider running the Resolve Road Conflicts tool to displace graphically conflicting roads apart.
 If you will run both tools on the same road collection, it is recommended that you run the Merge Divided Roads tool prior to the Resolve Road Conflicts tool.

 Partitioning large datasets

-This tool acts contextually such that adjacent and connecting features are considered when determining the final state of each individual feature.
+This tool operates contextually such that both adjacent and connecting features are considered when determining the final state of each individual feature.
 Using a large amount of input data can exceed memory limitations.
 To avoid this limitation, consider enabling partitioning when running this tool by specifying a partition feature class in the Cartographic Partitions geoprocessing environment variable.
-Partitioning allows the tool to sequentially process the data in logical and manageable chunks.
+When partitioning is enabled, the tool sequentially processes the data in logical and manageable chunks.
 The input features delineated by each partition polygon are loaded into the tool, along with additional data from a buffer zone surrounding the partition.
 The additional data is considered as processing proceeds.
 This ensures that the resulting feature classes are seamless, and the states of features spanning across partition boundaries are consistent.